-Huawei Ascend P1 S unveiled with Ice Cream Sandwich and a body that measures 6.68mm thickAlex Wagner - Deputy Managing Editor, News Desk
+Huawei Ascend P1 S unveiled with Ice Cream Sandwich and a body that measures 6.68mm thickAlex Wagner - Editorial Director of News and Content

 Love super thin smartphones?
 Then you're sure to dig Huawei's new Android offering, the Ascend P1 S. Billed as being the world's thinnest smartphone, the Ascend P1 S measures 6.68mm at its thinnest point.
 Thinness isn't the only notable feature of the Ascend P1 S, though, as it's also packing a 4.3-inch qHD (960x540) Super AMOLED display, 1.5GHz dual-core processor, 8-megapixel camera with LED flash and 1080p video capture, 1.3-megapixel front-facing camera with 720p video capture, 1GB RAM, pentaband UMTS/HSDPA/HSUPA, and a 1,670mAh battery.